carpentries/instructor-training/files/intro-slides/slides.md

 Share some advice for success in your course (give it a try!) and let them know you are confident in their success as long as they are trying new things.

-"If you're not falling, you're not learning."
+"If you are not falling, you are not learning."

 ---